 Retail Supply Chain Alliance

-In May 2022, Woolworths Group signed the Ethical Retail Supply Chain Memorandum of Understanding (Australian Horticulture Industry) with the Retail Supply Chain Alliance (comprised of the Australian Workers Union, Transport Workers Union and Shop, Distributive and Allied Employees Union).
+In May 2022, Woolworths Group signed the Ethical Retail Supply Chain Memorandum of Understanding (Australian Horticulture Industry) with the Retail Supply Chain Alliance (comprising of the Australian Workers Union, Transport Workers Union and Shop, Distributive and Allied Employees Union).
 The goal of the two-year MOU is to build on the work towards ending worker exploitation in the supply chain by running pilot programs to promote lawful employment practices.
 These programs will be based around worker education initiatives and research.

 Consumer Goods Forum - Human Rights Coalition

-In F22, Woolworths Group joined the Consumer Goods Forum Human Rights Coalition (CGF HRC).
+In F22, Woolworths Group joined the Consumer Goods Forum Human Rights Coalition (CGF HRC). and in F23 assumed a role as Co-Chair.
 The HRC is a collective of 30 global retailers and manufacturers committed to eradicating forced labour from their operations and consumer goods supply chains.
 HRC members commit to implement the CGF’s human rights due diligence maturity framework for operations, with the goal that all members reach the ‘Leadership’ level by 2025.
-We have commenced implementing steps of the maturity framework and adopted some of the milestones in our internal maturity framework for our business units.
+We continue to work with the CGF to improve human rights due diligence in our own operations.

 Respecting Child Rights

-The Woolworths Group takes a proactive approach to protecting children and their rights.
+Woolworths Group takes a proactive approach to protecting children and their rights.
 The following section serves to highlight examples of partnership and stakeholder engagement that support this.

 We are committed to continuing to learn and innovate and one way we can do this is by regularly participating in various benchmarks.
 We recognise the value of a number of benchmarks in helping to promote, educate and inform, and in highlighting both opportunities and areas for growth.
 The Global Child Forum benchmark is one of these.